bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 Add photos, notes, and sketches from your brain storming session.

 1. Brainstorming (Photo / Sketch)
     2. 15 min: Mind Map
     3. 10 min: Organize ideas
     4. 10 min: Sketch mock ups
+2. If you have tons of ideas, set a timer again and keep going.
+3. Don't filter yourself in the brainstorming phase, you want to capture everything and anything

 ## Project Plan
 1. Add your tasks to your Trello board
 2. Organize your Trello board tasks by priority
+3. You won't be able to do everything, focus on a ~3 features / 3-5 screens that you can finish
-3. Plan what you're going to work on first thing the next day
+4. Re-evaluate your progress each day and plan what you'll work on the next day